Skip to content

 Method 2: Customizing via MybatisPlusPropertiesCustomizer

-You can also customize the primary key generation strategy using MybatisPlusPropertiesCustomizer:
+You can also customize the primary key generation strategy through MybatisPlusPropertiesCustomizer:

 @Bean